In this guide, we’ll talk you through the ‘what’ and ‘how’ of investment platform permissions…

 Guidance on applying to the FCA for new or varied permissions

-We asked Seccl’s Head of Compliance, Thomasina McGuigan, to give her view on how to put your best foot forward when applying to the FCA for new or varied permissions.
+We asked Seccl’s chief risk officer, Alex Henderson, to give her view on how to put your best foot forward when applying to the FCA for new or varied permissions.
 Here’s what she had to say…

 As you would hope from a robust regulator, obtaining new permissions isn’t as easy as simply filling in a form and paying a fee.